trekonom/countryscales/README.md

 #> [1] "12.345.690,0"
 ```

-To provide an example of using `countryscales` to style a chart made
+To provide an example of using `countryscales` with `ggplot2` let’s
-with `ggplot2` let’s first prepare a small example dataset of the top 10
+first prepare a small example dataset of the top 10 countries according
-countries according to population size:
+to population size:

 ``` r
 top10_pop <- gapminder15[order(-gapminder15$pop), c("country", "pop")]